 This example provides a common pattern for filtering Lookup Service registration data.
-This example is based on the code in the lookup_service_helper.py sample file.
+This example is based on the code in the lookup\service\helper.py sample file.

-Note For a complete and up-to-date version of the sample code, see the vSphere Automation SDK Python samples at GitHub.
+Note For a complete and up-to-date version of the sample code, see the vsphere-automation-sdkpython VMware repository at GitHub.

-Retrieve a vSphere Automation Endpoint on a vCenter Server Instance
+Retrieve a vSphere Automation API Endpoint on a vCenter Server Instance

-Through the vSphere Automation Endpoint, you can access other vSphere Automation services that run on vCenter Server, such as Content Library and Tagging.
-To use a vSphere Automation service, you must retrieve the vSphere Automation Endpoint.
+Through the vSphere Automation API Endpoint, you can access other vSphere Automation services that run on vCenter Server, such as Content Library and Tagging.
+To use a vSphere Automation service, you must retrieve the vSphere Automation API Endpoint.